-- Following the last sanitary services assessment it was decided to prepare a Cemeteries Master Plan to be completed in 2009.
-This plan will consider use and burial practices for all the cemeteries. - There is sufficient capacity within existing urban district cemeteries to meet predicted demand for the next 8 years with further existing land to be developed through the capital programme to meet a 20 year period.
-Location of urban cemeteries is an issue though that needs to be addressed and more land acquired. - Rural district and small settlement cemeteries on the peninsula have capacity from 25 years with further existing land to be developed through the capital programme to meet a 46 years period. - Current crematoria estimated capacity is adequate to meet predicted demand well beyond a 20 year period. - Because of community preference for locally accessible cemeteries, there is a requirement for a new cemetery site to service the northern urban part of the city and additional capacity is required to further extend Avonhead Cemetery.
-(One site has been acquired at Ouruhia but establishment as a cemetery is subject to resource consent and planning processes). - A partnership with Selwyn District Council for the joint use of Shands Road Cemetery could be further explored, but currently the southern part of the city is well met by Yaldhurst Cemetery which does have a long term capacity.
+- Following the last sanitary services assessment it was decided to prepare a Cemeteries Master Plan.
+This plan is due to be finalised in 2013 and will consider use and burial practices for all the cemeteries. - There is sufficient capacity within existing urban district cemeteries (within existing beams) to meet predicted demand for the next 3 years with further existing land to be developed through the capital programme to meet a 20 year period, however this would be reduced to 15 years following a pandemic.
+Location of urban cemeteries is an issue though that needs to be addressed and more land acquired. - Rural district and small settlement cemeteries on the peninsula have sufficient existing capacity with further existing cemetery land able to be developed through the capital programme to meet long term demand. - Because of community preference for locally accessible cemeteries, there is a requirement for a new cemetery site to service the northern urban part of the city.
+Additional land is required to further extend Avonhead and Belfast cemeteries. - Limitations on the pre-purchase of cemetery plots are required to extend cemetery life spans and optimise cemetery use as there is a significant number of pre-

-- Limitations on the pre-purchase of cemetery plots is required to extend cemetery life spans and optimise cemetery use as there is a significant number of pre-sold plots using up land that will take many years to be utilised. - Returned Services needs will continue to be met, and a wider range of cultural preferences to meet differing people's needs. - Marketing to improve the use of less known cemeteries and ashes interment areas is required. - Current capacity at both cemeteries and crematoria is sufficient to deal with death rates from a civil emergency or pandemic.
+- sold plots using up land that will take many years to be - · Returned Services needs will continue to be met, and a wider range of cultural preferences to meet differing people's needs and ashes interment areas is required. - Marketing to improve the use of less known cemeteries and ashes interment areas is required. - Current capacity at both cemeteries and crematoria is sufficient to deal with death rates from a civil emergency or pandemic.
 However, during the next 10 years, it would be prudent to investigate an area that could be used for both mass burial and as a future cemetery. - No public health issues were identified by the Medical Officer of Health.
 The issues of groundwater contamination from cemeteries and air discharges from crematoria which were raised by other agencies are considered in the assessment.